 Don’t compare yourself to others

 Your sister-in-law may have seemed to effortlessly manage a full time job when her kids were babies, and cooked homemade meals most nights as well.
+Her list of helpful working mom tips would be a mile long.
 Or maybe your best friend had a blissful, stay-at-home year with her baby.
 But I can guarantee you that each of them, at some time or another, felt that they didn’t quite measure up.

 Every mom has her unique spin on being a mom.
 You may be a whiz at changing diapers and rocking the little ones to sleep, but want to poke your eyes out with a fork when you read Goodnight Moon for the millionth time at bedtime.